19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 #### Encounter Random Table

 You are encourage to use your own favorite random tables, or make random tables that roughly follow the distribution in the table below.
+See [Quick Monster Statblocks](../../Resources%20for%20GMs/Creatures/Quick%20Monster%20Statblocks.md).

 | d12 | Encounter                             |
 | --- | ------------------------------------- |